JuliaDynamics/DynamicalBilliards.jl/docs/src/ray-splitting.md

 !!! important "Angle of refraction is clamped"
-    Internally we clamp the output of the angle of refraction function to `-π/2 + 0.1 ≤ θ ≤ π/2 - 0.1`.
+    Internally we clamp the output of the angle of refraction function.
+Let `c = DynamicalBilliards.CLAMPING_ANGLE` (currently `c = 0.1`).
+We clamp `θ` to
+    `-π/2 + 0.1 ≤ θ ≤ π/2 - 0.1`.
 This is so that the relocating algorithm does not fall into an infinite loop.

+		You can change the value of `c` but very small values can lead to infinite loops in extreme cases.

 ## The Ray-Splitting Algorithm
 In this section we describe the algorithm we follow to implement the ray-splitting